-Still the Ungraceful duo arrived with smiles on our faces, a newly acquired tent on our backs, our notorious “sure look, we’ll figure it out” attiude and a slightly tighter grip on our wallet.
+Still, the Ungraceful duo arrived with smiles on our faces, a newly acquired tent on our backs, our notorious “sure look, we’ll figure it out” attitude and a slightly tighter grip on our wallet.

-We wandered the fancy restaurant riddled streets and gringo haunted alleys scowering for the best deals to make this a bit easier on the budget, and by extension, my heart.
+We wandered the fancy restaurant-riddled streets and gringo haunted alleys scouring for the best deals to make this a bit easier on the budget, and by extension, my heart.

 If you too are on a budget, read on my frugal comrades, to see how we made the most of San Pedro on a pittance.

 - Getting to San Pedro de Atacama:

 - Cycle The Valle de La Luna (free):

 - Extra Cheap Cheats in San Pedro de Atacama: